 Why are your website visitors queuing?

-Depending on your visitor build-up, you can make informed decisions on the type of queue you need.
-Also, it governs where waiting rooms need to be placed in the sequence after arriving at your website for a successful interaction, leaving the site and its queues on successful completion.
+Depending on your visitor build-up, you and your sales team can make informed decisions on the type of virtual waiting room you need.
+Also, it governs where virtual waiting rooms need to be placed in the sequence after arriving at your website for a successful interaction, leaving the site and its virtual waiting room on successful completion.

-The type of visit you expect can help determine the kind of setup most suited to you and your application.
+The type of visit you expect can help determine the kind of virtual waiting room most suited to you and your application.

 - Sign-ups and selling, driven by specific promotions